tjvantoll/articles/kendo/angular-v-react/article.md

 }
 ```

-If you haven’t seen React hooks in action before this code might seem a bit weird, mostly because `useState` is a bizarre API.
-Let’s look at this line of code specifically, as it’s the one that uses a React hook.
+If you haven’t seen React hooks in action before, this code might seem a bit weird—mostly because `useState` is a bizarre API.
+Let’s start by looking at the line of code below, as it’s the one that uses a React hook.

 ``` JavaScript
 const [count, setCount] = useState(0);